 There are a lot of reasons why young people want to run away from home or care.
-Some young people run away because they are drawn towards situations that might seem fun or exciting.
+Some young people run away because they are drawn towards situations that might seem fun or exciting, or because they want to be with their friends who are out and about.
 For other young people, they might run away because they are unhappy at home or in care.
 This could be because they are not getting on with their parents or carers, there might be difficulties in the family such as drug use or domestic abuse, or they might be being harmed in some way.

 Running away is not your only option, even though sometimes it might feel like it is.
 It's always worth trying to talk to somebody if you can about how you feel or what is upsetting you.